TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-04-01-removing-static-there-and-back-again.md

 tweet_image: "/assets/images/posts/2019/removing-static/there.jpg"
 ---

-*This process will be (in a more practical and detailed way) part of future [Rector training](https://getrector.org), so you'll be to **solve any problem with your PHP** code regardless the size of your project.
-Static refactoring is just a very nice example, that happens to be very popular around me nowadays and no-one solves it.*

 ## 1. Show Code

 I usually start with a minimal code snippet possible, that explore the problem.
 No comments, no types, just the code.
 This is the real code I'm currently refactoring: